 A criminal conviction can severely impact your life, even outside of judicial punishments.
-It is important to have the best criminal defense attorney possible to protect your rights.
-The attorneys at Scrofano Law PC have decades of combined experience successfully defending the people of the District of Columbia.
-Whether you are charged with armed robbery or theft, you will discover our team of attorneys ready to defend your rights and fight for your case.
+If you are a victim, it is important to have the best criminal defense attorney possible to protect your rights.
+The attorneys at Scrofano Law PC have decades of combined experience successfully defending the people of the K Street NW, District of Columbia (DC), and the neighborhood area.
+Whether you are charged with armed robbery, theft, or any other crimes, you will discover our team of attorneys ready to defend your rights and fight for your case.

 What Constitutes a DC Bank Robbery?

-Bank robbery is a federal offense, and it is defined in 18 U.S. Code § 2113.
-This law prohibits attempted taking or taking and carrying away any money, property, or items form federal banking institutions such as banks, credit unions, trust companies, and other institutions whose deposits are covered by the Federal Deposit Insurance Corporation.
+Bank robbery is a federal offense, and it is defined in 18 US Code § 2113.
+This law prohibits attempted taking or taking and carrying away any money, property, or items from federal banking institutions such as banks, credit unions, trust companies, and other institutions whose deposits are covered by the Federal Deposit Insurance Corporation.

-Taking any money or property from a bank or a similar institution by using force or violence could result in not more than 20 years in prison.
-In addition, an attempt to take any money or property, as well as an attempt to enter any such institution with the intent to commit a crime is also punishable under this law in the same manner.
+Taking any money or property from a bank or a similar institution by using force, gun or violence could result in not more than 20 years in prison.
+In addition, an attempt to take any money or property, as well as an attempt to enter any such institution with the intent to commit a crime, is also punishable under this law in the same manner.

 Taking money or other things of value exceeding $1,000 from any such institution can result in 10-year imprisonment.
 If the value does not exceed the established threshold, the penalty can be no more than one year in jail.

 What Actions Satisfy the Elements of Robbery?